thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 7. [Access the Kubernetes cluster manually (optional)](#part-SETUP-05)
 8. [Access the IBM Cloud Container Registry manually (optional)](#part-SETUP-06)

+_Note:_ If you already have a lite cluster in Dallas, some of these scripts will not work, because only **one** lite cluster is allowed.

+---

 ### 3.1 Register at IBM Cloud Account <a name="part-SETUP-00"></a>